scottstanie/scottstanie.github.io/_posts/2015-05-21-classes-python.md

 {% endhighlight %}

 Notice that now instead of `object` as the argument passed to the class name, it's the base class `Employee` (`object` is used as Python makes a switch from older Python classes to 'new-style' classes.
 [See here for more](http://stackoverflow.com/questions/4015417/python-class-inherits-object))
 This `Analyst` class has an init function and only defines one new method, `speak_analyst`.
-However, because it inherited from `Employee`, it inherits *all methods from it as well*.
+However, because it inherited from `Employee`, it inherits *all methods from it as well* (except for those it redefines).
 This means that the following are all valid:

 {% highlight python %}
 >>> e = Employee(name='Sam')